-Order EA-13-109, Sections 1.2.8 and 1.2.9 state that:
+Order EA-13-109, Sections 1.1.4, 1.2.8, and 1.2.9 state that:

-- 1.2.8 The HCVS shall include means to monitor the status of the vent system (e.g., valve position indication) from the control panel required by 1.2.4.
-The monitoring system shall be designed for sustained operation during an extended loss of AC power. - 1.2.9 The HCVS shall include a means to monitor the effluent discharge for radioactivity that may be released from operation of the HCVS.
+- 1.1.4 The HCVS controls and indications shall be accessible and functional under a range of plant conditions, including severe accident conditions, extended loss of AC power, and inadequate containment cooling. - The HCVS shall include means to monitor the status of the vent system (e.g., valve position indication) from control panel required by 1.2.4.
+The monitoring system shall be designed for sustained operation during an extended loss of AC power. - The HCVS shall include a means to monitor the effluent discharge for radioactivity that may be released from operation of the HCVS.
 The monitoring system shall provide indication from the control panel required by 1.2.4 and shall be designed for sustained operation during an extended loss of AC power.

-The Dresden wetwell HCVS will be capable of being remote-manually operated during sustained operations from a control panel located in the main control room (MCR) and will meet the requirements of Order element 1.2.4.
-The MCR is a readily accessible location with no further evaluation required (Generic Assumption 109-12).
+The Limerick wetwell HCVS will be capable of being remote-manually operated during sustained operations from a control panel located in the main control room (MCR) and will meet the requirements of Order element 1.2.4.
+The MCR is a readily accessible location and is on the opposite side of the reactor building from the vent stack location, and no further evaluation is required (Generic Assumption 109-12).
 Additionally, to meet the intent for a secondary control location of section 1.2.5 of the Order, a readily accessible Remote Operating Station (ROS) will also be incorporated into the HCVS design as described in NEI 13-02 section 4.2.2.1.2.1.
 The controls and indications at the ROS location will be accessible and functional under a range of plant conditions, including severe accident conditions with due consideration to source term and dose impact on operator exposure, extended loss of AC power (ELAP), and inadequate containment cooling.
 An evaluation will be performed to determine accessibility to the location, habitability, staffing sufficiency, and communication capability with Vent-use decision makers.

 The wetwell HCVS will include means to monitor the status of the vent system in the MCR and to monitor DC power and N2 pressure at the ROS.
 The proposed design for the HCVS includes control switches in the MCR with valve position indication.
 The HCVS controls will meet the environmental and seismic requirements of the Order for the plant severe accident with an ELAP.
-The ability to open/close these valves multiple times during the event's first 24 hours will be provided by dedicated motive air and DC power.
-Beyond the first 24 hours, the ability to maintain these valves open or closed will be maintained by sustaining the motive air and DC power.
+The ability to open/close these valves multiple times during the event's first 24 hours will be provided by dedicated motive gas and DC power.
+Beyond the first 24 hours, the ability to maintain these valves open or closed will be maintained by sustaining the motive gas and DC power.

 The wetwell HCVS will include indications for vent pipe pressure, temperature, and effluent radiation levels at the MCR.
-Other important information on the status of supporting systems (i.e. DC power source status and pneumatic supply pressure) will also be included in the design and located to support HCVS operation.
+Other important information on the status of supporting systems (i.e., DC power source status and pneumatic supply pressure) will also be included in the design and located to support HCVS operation.

 Other instrumentation that supports HCVS function will be provided in the MCR.
 This includes existing containment pressure and wetwell level indication.
 This instrumentation is not required to validate HCVS function and is therefore not powered from the dedicated HCVS batteries.
 However, these instruments are expected to be available since the FLEX DG supplies the station battery charger for these instruments and will be installed prior to depletion of the station batteries.